spark-jobserver/spark-jobserver/doc/troubleshooting.md

 ## Job with status finished has no result

-On jobs with large results or many concurrent jobs, the REST API at `/job/abc..` might return status `FINISHED` but does not contains any result.
-This might happen in two cases:
+On jobs with large results or many concurrent jobs, the REST API at `/job/abc..` might return status `FINISHED` but does not contain any result.
+This might happen in three cases:

-1. The job finished right now and results are in transfer.
+1. The job finished right now and results are in transfer between the akka actors.
+Try it again some milliseconds later.
-2. The job finished some time ago and results are remove from results cache already.
-See `spark.jobserver.job-result-cache-size` to increase the cache.
+2. The job finished some time ago and results are removed from results cache already.
+See `spark.jobserver.job-result-cache-size` to increase the cache size.
 3. The spark jobserver instance restarted which clears the results cache.